 NSW Health is urging parents and young people to be alert to the symptoms of meningococcal disease and act immediately if they appear.

-So far this year, there have been 15 cases of meningococcal disease reported in NSW.
+So far this year, there have been 29 cases of meningococcal disease reported in NSW.
+The majority of cases have been due to meningococcal B strain of the infection.

-NSW Health expresses its sincere condolences to his loved ones.
+NSW Health expresses its sincere condolences to her loved ones.

 Executive Director of Health Protection NSW, Dr Jeremy McAnulty said early intervention can be lifesaving.

-“Onset of meningococcal disease symptoms can appear suddenly and become very serious very quickly.
-If you suspect meningococcal disease, don’t wait for the rash – see a doctor immediately,” Dr McAnulty said.
+"Meningococcal disease symptoms can appear suddenly and become very serious very quickly.
+I urge everyone not to discount symptoms when they appear or assume it may be just a mild infection.
+If you suspect meningococcal disease, don't wait for the rash – see a doctor immediately," Dr McAnulty said.

 Meningococcal disease can be fatal within hours if left untreated.
 Knowing the symptoms could help prevent premature death or life-long disability.
 They include: